sebastiencs/icons-in-terminal/README.md

 This project is inspired by [awesome-terminal-fonts](https://github.com/gabrielelana/awesome-terminal-fonts) but is different.
 I don't modify any existing font, I create a new one and insert each glyphs from the provided fonts in the [private use areas](https://en.wikipedia.org/wiki/Private_Use_Areas).
-The file `icons.conf` tells to freetype to search the glyph in `icons-in-terminal.ttf` if it fails in your default font file.
+The file `~/.config/fontconfig/conf.d/30-icons.conf` tells to freetype to search the glyph in `icons-in-terminal.ttf` if it fails in your default font file.
 As the codepoints generated are in the private use areas, freetype should always fail and fallback to icons-in-terminal.ttf
 The only requirement is that your default font shouldn't be already patched/modified.
 But why use a patched font with limited glyphs when they are all included here :)

 ## Included icons